inakode/inakode/README.md

 📫 How to reach me? 💬 Twitter: @b4that 💡 GitHub: github.com/inakode

-⚡ Fun Fact: "Life is a Fun Fact."
+⚡"Life is a Fun Fact."